nsrr/nsrr-gem/README.md

 ## Installation

+Install it yourself as:

+    $ gem install nsrr

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile:

     gem 'nsrr'